Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > NCERT Solutions: Climate

 NCERT Solutions for Class 9 Geography Chapter 4 - Climate

-(i) The Western Coast and North Eastern India receives rainfall over 400 cm.
+(i) The Western Coast and North Eastern India receive rainfall over 400 cm.
 Mawsynram and Cherrapunji in Meghalaya are known for receiving maximum rainfall in the world.
 The Andaman Islands and Lakshadweep Islands are also known to receive annual rainfall above 400 cm.

-(ii) The parts of Northern Kashmir, Western Rajasthan, Deccan plateau and Punjab are known to be the areas that receive scanty rainfall that is less than 20 cm.
-In Northern part of India, rainfall decreases toward the west, while in the peninsular region except for Tamil Nadu, the rainfall decreases eastwards.
+(ii) The parts of Northern Kashmir, Western Rajasthan, Deccan Plateau and Punjab are known to be the areas that receive scanty rainfall that is less than 20 cm.
+In the Northern part of India, rainfall decreases toward the west, while in the peninsular region except for Tamil Nadu, the rainfall decreases eastwards.

 The document NCERT Solutions for Class 9 Geography Chapter 4 - Climate is a part of the Class 9 Course Social Studies (SST) Class 9.